 - Build partnerships

 - Offer feedback on curriculum and policies

 - Educate on changing technology trends

 - Identify industry skills needs/requirements

 - Stay connected with industry professionals

+- Provide externship opportunities for teachers

 Meeting the standard for advisory committees may depend on the size of the school and how active other advisory committees are in the school.
 The WBL Coordinator can meet the standard in one of two ways: (1) Organize and maintain a separate advisory committee for WBL, or (2) attend the advisory committee meetings of each pathway in which student placements exist.